agbase-io/AG-town/README.md

     just convex env set OLLAMA_HOST http://localhost:11434

-### 14. Launch AI Town
+### 14. Launch AGBase

-Finally, launch AI Town:
+Finally, launch AGBase:

     npm run dev

-Visit `http://localhost:5173` in your browser to see AI Town in action.
+Visit `http://localhost:5173` in your browser to see AGBase in action.

-### Relaunching AI Town on windows WSL :
+### Relaunching AGBase on windows WSL :

 If you need to restart the services: